Skip to main content

 Managing an Item's Electronic Links and Physical Ability

 The Links & availability tab presents electronic links, digital files, and physical availability for an item, when available.
 Physical availability includes the barcode, status, and location, and may include options to make requests for the item.
-When instructor_manage_citation_availability_link (Configuration > Leganto > Features > Leganto Features) is set to true, you can select whether to hide or display this information (all physical availability) to students.
+When instructor_manage_citation_availability_link (Configuration > Leganto > Features > Leganto Features) is set to true, users can select whether to hide or display this information (all physical availability) to students.

 An example of a physical item's details.